Clinical Office Manager

 - Using words to communicate ideas, reading with comprehension, writing reports or other documentation, teaching or training patients.

-Occasional overtime may be required as job duties demand.
+Occasional evening and weekend work may be required as job duties demand.
+This position floats between our Lansdale and Bethlehem offices.

 Travel is required for this position.